-Parent/Guardian involvement is critical to the success of individual students.
-The combination of the student, the parents, and the school working together in harmony brings about opportunities for optimum growth and development.
-We encourage parents/guardians to contact the school for questions or to voice concerns.
-The direct and positive communications that may be established contributes to a successful high school experience.
+Parent/Guardian involvement is critical to the of individual students The combination of the student, the parents, and the school working together in harmony brings about opportunities for optimum growth and development.
+We encourage parents/guardians to contact the school for questions or to voice direct The and positive concerns. communications that may be established contributes to a successful high school experience.